The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Pro tip

-Jumbo projects are more about vibe than precision.
-Keep tension even, embrace texture, and enjoy the fast finish.
+Jumbo projects are more vibe than precision—embrace texture and enjoy the fast finish.

 Ideal projects: